George627/Book-Review-Capstone-Project/README.md

-To start, type "npm i" then "nodemon index.js".

 Book review project uses EJS, Javascript, Axios, and Database.

 You can create your account and sign in to the database on the sign-in or create an account screen.